sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Availability

-- The system should be available for use 24/7, with minimal downtime for maintenance.
+- The system should be available for user 24/7, with minimal downtime for maintenance.

 ### Maintainability

 - The codebase should be well-documented and modular,making it easy for developers to understaand,update and maintain.
 - A Commercial database software will be used to maintain System data Persistence.
-- A readymade Web Server will be installed to host online shopping portal (Web Site) to management server capabilities.
+- A readymade Web Server will be installed to host online Web Site to manage server capabilities.
 - Separate environments will be maintained for the system for isolation in production, testing, and development.

 ### Portability